awsdocs/amazon-vpc-user-guide/doc_source/vpc-ip-addressing.md

 # IP Addressing in your VPC<a name="vpc-ip-addressing"></a>

 IP addresses enable resources in your VPC to communicate with each other, and with resources over the internet\.
 Amazon EC2 and Amazon VPC support the IPv4 and IPv6 addressing protocols\.
+For more information, see [Amazon EC2 instance IP addressing](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-instance-addressing.html)\.

 By default, Amazon EC2 and Amazon VPC use the IPv4 addressing protocol\.
 When you create a VPC, you must assign it an IPv4 CIDR block \(a range of private IPv4 addresses\)\.
 Private IPv4 addresses are not reachable over the internet\.
 To connect to your instance over the internet, or to enable communication between your instances and other AWS services that have public endpoints, you can assign a globally\-unique public IPv4 address to your instance\.